ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/studio/server/server-dashboard.markdown

 ---

 {NOTE: }
-This dashboard provides a diagnostic overview of the RavenDB server performance and databases statuses.
+This dashboard provides a diagnostic overview of the RavenDB server performance and databases state.
 {NOTE/}

 ---